Canadian Cardiovascular Society

 Michael Khoury is a pediatric cardiologist and Assistant Professor at the Stollery Children’s Hospital, University of Alberta.
 He completed his pediatric residency at the University of Toronto and pediatric cardiology fellowship at the University of Toronto and Alberta.
 He underwent subspecialty fellowships in Pediatric Preventive Cardiology at Cincinnati Children’s Hospital Medical Center (CCHMC) and Advanced Heart Failure and Transplantation at CCHMC and University of Alberta.
 He is a co-lead of the Kawasaki Disease/MIS-C/mRNA vaccine-associated myocarditis clinic at the University of Alberta.

 Peter Liu is the Chief Scientific Officer and Vice President of Research of the University of Ottawa Heart Institute (UOHI) as well as Professor of Medicine and Physiology at the Universities of Toronto and Ottawa.
 His laboratory investigates the causes and treatments of heart failure, role of inflammation and identification of novel biomarkers and targets for intervention in cardiovascular diseases.
 He has published over 450 peer reviewed articles in high impact journals, H-Index of 127, and has received numerous awards in recognition of his research and scientific accomplishments.
 Peter is also Principal Investigator of COVID-VIHPR, a CIHR-funded cross-Canada cohort study based at UOHI with a network of experts that aim to elucidate the natural history and potential underlying mechanisms of vaccine associated myocarditis.
-Under Peter’s leadership, MYCOVACC will partner with COVID-VIHPR to coordinate patient recruitment and follow up to
+Under Peter’s leadership, MYCOVACC will partner with COVID-VIHPR to coordinate patient recruitment and follow up to maximize efficiency.

 Michael McDonald is an associate professor in the Department of Medicine at the University of Toronto, and the inaugural Martha Rogers Chair in Heart Failure Training and Education.
 He is the Medical Director of the Advanced Heart Failure and Transplant Program at the University Health Network/Peter Munk Cardiac Centre, and past chair of the Canadian Cardiovascular Society’s Heart Failure Guidelines Committee.
 Dr. McDonald obtained his MD from the University of Ottawa and completed Internal Medicine and Cardiology training at the University of Alberta, followed by subspecialty fellowship training in Advanced Heart Failure/Transplantation and Implantable Device Therapy at the Peter Munk Cardiac Centre and Mount Sinai Hospital, University of Toronto.